lbell/pretty-google-calendar/README.md

 ### 1.7.0

-- Tested to WordPress 6.4.2
+- Tested: WordPress 6.4.2
 - Added: (Almost) full implimentation of FullCalendar args (see Shortcode Options)
-- Added: Colors for multiple calendars in one.
+- Added: Colors for multiple calendars in one
+- Fixed: Removed view restrictions
-- Added: FullCalendar update to v6.1.9
+- Update: FullCalendar to v6.1.9
+- Update: Tippy.js to 6.3.7
+- Update: Popper.js to 2.11.8

 ### 1.6.2